-The Teaching Project Grants program is designed to provide funding to Penn State faculty, departments, and degree-granting programs seeking support for teaching and learning endeavors in undergraduate education.
+The Teaching Project Grants program is designed to provide support for Penn State faculty, departments, and degree-granting programs who want to engage in projects that support teaching and learning endeavors in undergraduate education.
 Support for these projects includes consultations with the Institute, as well as funding.

 For the 2014-15 funding cycle, we have a more robust pre-proposal process.
 This will save faculty time, increase funding rates, distribute funds more broadly across the university, and assure alignment with academic unit priorities.

 - Interested faculty talk or meet with a Schreyer Institute consultant to ensure that projects match our Mission.

 - Communication of all pre-proposal project ideas, with faculty names, to the colleges and campuses.

 - Selection of a single project to be fully developed by each college and campus.

 Requested funds must be directly related to teaching or learning objectives

 - Experimental or unusual instructional equipment (e.g., a previous grant funded a bat detector to use in a wildlife and fisheries class)